In my last article, I covered how to predict the earnings of a company and today I am going to write about how to do industry analysis.

-State the influencing economical factors and most importantly, don’t forget mentioning the purpose of your industry analysis.
+State the influencing economical factors, competitive strategy, SWOT (Strengths, Weaknesses, Opportunities, and Threats) Analysis, new competitors, business plan, competitive forces, and most importantly, don’t forget to mention the purpose of your industry analysis.

-The concise overview of the industry should include its competitors and their operations.
+The concise overview of the industry should include its competitors and its operations.

 You can write this in the next section.
 Write about similar products and services.